pylipp/financeager/README.md

     > financeager print --verbose

-You can find a log of interactions at `~/.local/share/financeager/log`.
+You can find a log of interactions at `~/.local/share/financeager/log` (on both the client machine and the server).

 ### More on configuration